wp-plugins/cart66-lite/readme.txt

 = 1.5.1.15 =

-* FIXED: Cross Site Scripting vulnerability and XSS vulnerability
+* FIXED: CSRF and Code Injection vulnerabilities
 * FIXED: Issue with tax not calculating on PayPal Express

 = 1.5.1.14 =